Colmc2966/Coffee-Classroom/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- I deployed this site to github pages.
+The steps are as follows

-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - Go to the Github repository of the project
+  - Navigate to the settings page
+  - Select the "pages" link under the "code and automation" heading
+  - Change the branch from "none" to "main" and select "save"
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - After a few minutes the page will be deployed to the link it provides

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link of my project can be found here - [The Coffee Classroom](https://colmc2966.github.io/Coffee-Classroom/index.html)

 ## Credits